jangelsb/moviemover/README.md

 # README #
 This is a program to automate your video downloads.
-It can even `unrar` those pesky `rar` files.
+It can even unrar those pesky rar files.

 ### How does it work? ###
 It "watches" a folder for new movies or tv shows.
-The default directories is It watches `./playground/import`
+The default directories it watches: `./playground/import`

 It copies or moves videos to `./playground/tvshows` or `./playground/movies` based on it's type.

 e.g.,
 ```